AsaTyr2018/VirtualBank/README.md

 ## Getting Started
 1. Clone the repository.
-2. Explore the design blueprint in [`designing/design.md`](designing/design.md) to understand the planned experience and architecture.
+2. Explore the design blueprint in [`designing/design.md`](designing/design.md) to understand the planned experience, architecture, and virtual economy mechanics.
 3. Follow upcoming implementation guides (to be added) to bring the VirtualBank vision to life.

 ## Contributing